learn-co-curriculum/mod3-project-week-setup-example/README.md

 * Navigate to your Gemfile and uncomment `gem 'rack-cors'` This will allow us to setup Cross Origin Resource Sharing (CORS) in our API.
 You can read more about CORS [here](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

   * Basically, CORS is a security feature that prevents API calls from unknown origins.
 For example, if someone tried to use some malicious JavaScript to steal your bank information and your bank allowed API calls from anywhere, this could be a bad news bears™️ situation.
+  * Let's say your bank is hosted on `https://bankofamerica.com` but a clever hacker tried to impersonate you and send a request with an *origin* of `https://couponvirus.org`.
+Ideally, your bank would reject requests from unknown *origins* such as `couponvirus.org` and only allow requests from trusted origins or domains like `bankofamerica.com`

 - Make sure you add the `gem 'active_model_serializers'` to your Gemfile.
 Read [this](https://en.wikipedia.org/wiki/Serialization) if you're curious about serialization.
 Essentially, we need to convert our data into a format that can be easily transferred across a network as a string and reconstructed later.
 Remember, our frontend and backend live in different repositories and therefore have to make requests across the _interwebs_.